 After making that connection and showing the impact African Americans had on that period of time, I’ll move on to the Civil Rights era.
 I plan on having a free discussion with the students who do feel a personal connection to these individuals as I know it’s something that is appreciated by my students.”

 Kick off a student discussion around African-American history with a kahoot

 Jim Shields, history teacher from Alamogordo High School, NM

 “I’m thinking of reconnecting with history students from Monterrey, Mexico during Black History Month and using a Kahoot! discussion quiz to encourage students to talk about crucially important topics such as civil rights and racial climate.

 One of the prominent 20th century figures I’d like to highlight in class is Bayard Rustin, one of Dr. Martin Luther King, Jr.’s assistants and a leader in social movements for civil rights and nonviolence.
 During the Civil Rights Era, he was in the epicenter of significant events, helping to create outcomes that he felt would move the American people.
 His work within Dr. King’s staff is not as well known as others, but it provides a greater understanding of the inner functioning of the Civil Rights movement.
 I plan to use a Kahoot! discussion game to create debate about Rustin’s role, his controversial membership in the communist party, and a snapshot of an America in transition during this period.”

 We too prepared something special to celebrate Black History Month.
 Our very own Kahoot!
-Studio just launched several ready-to-play kahoots to complement your history classes.
-Check them out!
+Studio just launched this ready-to-play kahoot to complement your history classes.
+Check it out!